andyguwc/go-web-dev-notes/02-concurrency/concurrency.md

 	wg.Wait()
 }
 ```
+## Goroutine Runtime Scheduling

+Go's runtime scheduler uses a form of cooperative scheduling to schedule goroutines.

+By default, the scheduler will allow a running goroutine to execute to completion.
+However, the scheduler will automatically yield to another goroutine for execution if one of the following events occurs:
+- A go statement is encountered in the executing goroutine
+- A channel operation is encountered (channels are covered later)
+- A blocking system call (file or network IO for instance) is encountered
+- After the completion of a garbage collection cycle

+The scheduler will schedule a queued goroutines ready to enter execution when one of the previous events is encountered in a running goroutine.
+It is important to point out that the scheduler makes no guarantee of the order of execution of goroutines.

+When the following code snippet is executed, for instance, the output will be printed in an arbitrary order for each run.

 # Channels
 Channels are typed values that allow goroutines to communicate with each other.
-Channels are allocated using make, and the resulting value is a reference to an underlying
+Channels are allocated using make, and the resulting value is a reference to an underlying data structure.
-data structure.
 This, for example, allocates a channel of integers:
 ch := make(chan int)

 Channels are, by default, unbuffered.
 If an optional integer parameter is provided, a